-6.1 Front Control Panel
+7.1 Front Panel

-The following controls and indicators are present on the controller front panel (see Figure 1 below): (1) the digital LED display, (2) the control buttons, (3) the bath on/off power switch, (4) the control indicator light, (5) the heater power switch, and (6) the cooling power switch.
+The following controls and indicators are present on the controller front panel (see Figure 3 below): (1) the digital LED display, (2) the control buttons, (3) the bath on/off power switch, (4) the control indicator light, and (5) the heater power switch.

-- (1) The digital display is an important part of the temperature controller because it not only displays set and actual temperatures but also displays various bath functions, settings, and constants.
+- (1) The digital display is an important part of the temperature controller because it not only displays set and actual temperatures but also various bath functions, settings, and constants.
 The display shows temperatures in values according to the selected scale units °C or °F. - (2) The control buttons (SET, DOWN, UP, and EXIT) are used to set the bath temperature set-point, access and set other operating parameters, and access and set bath calibration parameters.